OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 Each character has a mutation from the Mutant: Year Zero mutations list (MYZ 71) and starts with a single Mutation Point (MYZ 69).
 The player or GM may also create other mutations inspired by the edition of Paranoia used as source material or other sources.
 Mutations follow the rules from Mutant: Year Zero (MYZ 69-77).

 Below are some additional mutations to round out the set in Mutant: Year Zero with a 2nd Edition Paranoia theme.
-In the spirit of Paranoia, they are not particularly balanced, but mostly alighn with the mechanics of Mutant: Year Zero mutations.
+In the spirit of Paranoia, they are not particularly balanced, but mostly align with the mechanics of Mutant: Year Zero mutations.

 You can add them to the mutations list table (MYZ 71) as shown below.